 Now, don’t forget, this is a biblical perspective.
 People who reject the Bible had a lot to celebrate today.
 When they see dead babies inside a Planned Parenthood they don’t see dead babies; they see the practice of reproductive liberty.
 When they celebrate abortion they celebrate liberty.
 When they look at gay marriages they don’t see the profanation of a holy institution, the celebration of sin, or the promotion of a dangerous and damning lifestyle to them and their neighbors.
 When they look at gay marriages, they see marriage equality.

-This country was founded on establishing independence from a monarchical king and the establishment of liberty and equality.
-And to many, our nation has continued in that idea and has further established more “liberty” (abortion) and more “equality” (gay marriage).
-And all of this has been established by independence from a different King.
-Only this one is perfect and righteous and judges the hearts of men.
+This country was founded on establishing independence from a monarchical king, to ensure liberty and equality.
+And to many, our nation has continued in that idea by further establishing more “liberty” (abortion) and more “equality” (gay marriage).
+But that revolution has been achieved by declaring independence from a different kind of King entirely.
+This one is perfect and righteous and judges the hearts of men.

 As I said, I don’t mind being labeled unpatriotic.
 But I do mind being labeled anti-troops.
 It is possible to have good biblical reason to be against certain military actions.
 I would certainly hope German Christians in the early 1940’s were anti-troops.
 If our troops were anything like those, I would wear the name-tag proudly.
 I would even laminate it.
 However, I don’t believe we have that.
 I believe that although some stories can be dug up about atrocities American troops have committed, I believe that the troops who have fought for America from the revolutionary war, to the civil war, to the present day, have overall been good men and women who have fought bravely for noble purposes.
 I believe that my freedom to write this post comes from the sacrifices of brave Americans who fought for it.
 And our troops, all who are and have served deserve nothing less than my admiration, gratitude, and support.
 God bless the troops.

-In light of all of our sins and losses of liberty, including the coming losses of liberty not yet seen, overall, America is a good place for Christians to live.
+In light of all of our sins and losses of liberty, including the coming losses of liberty not yet seen, America is a good place for Christians to live.
 I am certainly thankful for growing up here.
 I would prefer it over Uganda, or North Korea, or Egypt, or China, or anywhere in the Middle East.
 And even among nations that aren’t as hostile to Christians as the ones mentioned, I would still prefer America.
 Canada, the United Kingdom, Australia, and many other European nations are simply ahead of the curb.
-Outrageous secular humanism, toppled with socialism, combined with theological liberalism makes these places frustrating.
+Outrageous secular humanism, toppled with socialism, combined with theological liberalism makes these places frustrating to say the least.
 Pastors are being fined in those nations, street preachers are being arrested in those nations.
 I prefer America.
-We are not a nation in poverty and we have medicine available, and tons of accessible comforts and entertainment are at our fingertips.
+We are not a nation in poverty, we have medicine available, and we possess loads of accessible comforts and entertainment right at our fingertips.
 We should be very thankful to live in America.
 Yes, it is good to be an American.